eyecantell/prepdir/README.md

 ### 0.12.0
 - Added automatic scrubbing of UUIDs in file contents, replacing them with the nil UUID (`00000000-0000-0000-0000-000000000000`) by default.
 UUIDs are matched as standalone tokens (using word boundaries) to avoid false positives.
 Use `--no-scrub-uuids` to disable or `--replacement-uuid` to specify a custom UUID.
 Configure via `SCRUB_UUIDS` and `REPLACEMENT_UUID` in `config.yaml`.
+- Shortened file delimiter from 31 to 15 characters to reduce token usage in AI model inputs.

 ### 0.11.0
 - Added automatic exclusion of `prepdir`-generated files (e.g., `prepped_dir.txt`) by default, with new `--include-prepdir-files` option to include them.